Alex Call Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all league pitching staffs (5.77).
+- The Athletics' 5.79 team ERA ranks last across all league pitching staffs.

+- Medina makes the start for the Athletics, his 13th of the season.
+He is 3-8 with a 5.47 ERA and 79 strikeouts in 79 2/3 innings pitched.

-- In his last time out on Saturday against the San Francisco Giants, the righty threw six scoreless innings while surrendering two hits.
+- The right-hander last appeared on Sunday against the San Francisco Giants, when he threw 3 1/3 innings, allowing three earned runs while giving up five hits.

-- The 29-year-old has a 4.35 ERA and 9.5 strikeouts per nine innings in 12 games this season, while allowing a batting average of .288 to opposing hitters.
+- In 16 games this season, the 24-year-old has a 5.47 ERA and 9 strikeouts per nine innings, while allowing a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.